 Best Time To Visit The Blue Lagoon

-We visited in April, which we adored as there was snow on the ground, fueling our expectation of what Iceland would be like – Narnia meets Mars.
+We visited in April, which we adored as there was snow on the ground, fuelling our expectation of what Iceland would be like – Narnia meets Mars.
 If you visit in summer you will be able to enjoy the midnight sunshine or be blown away by the Northern Lights in winter.
 Note the sun doesn’t rise until nearer 11am in Winter or set at all during Summer!

 We were advised to go either early morning or in the evening to not only watch the sunrise & set but also to avoid the crowds.
 However, as we booked last minute we visited around 1pm as it was the only slot left.
 The price fluctuates depending on availability so bare this in mind.